jkjung-avt/jkjung-avt.github.io/_posts/2019-05-14-setting-up-nano.md

 # Basic Set-up of Jetson Nano

 The Jetson Nano DevKit does not come with any eMMC (storage space).
 The package does not include a power adapter either.
 So you'll have to prepare a microSD card and a power adapter, as well as a set of keyboard/mouse/monitor, by yourself.
 Refer to [Getting Started With Jetson Nano Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-devkit) about how to download the image (zip file) and write it to the microSD card.
+Note: I found that I ran out of SD card space quickly when I used a 32GB microSD card.
+So I suggest to use a microSD card of at least **64GB** in size.

 As of the time of this writing, the official image file for Jetson Nano is "jetson-nano-sd-r32.1-2019-03-18.zip".